 To get in on the game-day action, head to CenturyLink Field, the oh-so-loud open-air stadium that’s home to the Super Bowl XLVIII champion Seattle Seahawks.
 From September through January, find thousands yelling themselves into a thunderous din.
 Tickets are available through Ticketmaster, or if you can’t snag a seat, try any of the city’s sports bars.

-Celebrate the Seattle Sounders FC, winners of the 2014 U.S. Open Cup, by joining supporters at CenturyLink Field to sing and chant for the likes of U.S. World Cup captain Clint Dempsey and all-star Obafemi Martins.
+Celebrate the Seattle Sounders FC, winners of the 2014 U.S. Open Cup and Supporters’ Shield, by joining supporters at CenturyLink Field to sing and chant for the likes of U.S. World Cup captain Clint Dempsey.
 The season runs from March through October, with tickets available through Ticketmaster.

 Seattle Reign FC, the Sounders’ female counterparts, show why ladies rule with their domination of the National Women’s Soccer League season, starting in April.
 Cheer on Megan Rapinoe and other national team stars as they play at Memorial Stadium.
 Tickets are available on the team website.

 The Rat City Rollergirls are another all-female Seattle powerhouse.
 Watch them battle in fierce bouts from January through August at KeyArena.
 Tickets are available through Ticketmaster and at the arena box office.